-The Self-Help Kit is based on the Act which can be accessed on the CSSD website (under the Self-Help Kit section) regarding the legal requirements.
+The Self-Help Kit is based on the Act which can be accessed using the hyperlink provided (on page 5) regarding the legal requirements.

 DOES CHILDREN, SENIORS AND SOCIAL DEVELOPMENT HAVE TO BE INVOLVED?

 Generally no, however, there are two exceptions when CSSD may become involved: